guillempd/miri-srgge/README.md

 All of them should have matching names.

-One complete example of each of them is provides as test.tm, test.m and test.v
+One complete example of each of them is provides under the directory scenes.

 By default the BaseCode reads these three, a command line argument can be passed to load other museum files.
 For example: ./BaseCode my_museum
 ### Models File Structure (*.m)